ai-driven-dev/le-journal/documentations/knowledge.md

 - Wrap db calls in Prisma Transactions if necessary.
 - A Repository returns only Domain objects, never DTOs or Prisma types.
 - Prisma types stay in Repositories, never leaving Infrastructure.
-- A Repository returns only Domain objects, never DTOs or Prisma types.

 Example usage in controller/use-case:
 ```typescript